ThatCoolCoder/foss-rcas/README.md

         - problem: tomlet doesn't appreciate returning null from a converter function, which is the place where we do the checks
             - hacky solution: create an InvalidMappingType
     - if it fails to find positions for spawn, game crashes
-- redo flightsettingscreen so that we can change stuff like spawn position and wind
-    - total visual redesign, perhaps a vertical tab menu with icons
 - General refactoring/organizing
     - move `Art/Common` -> `Art/Locations/Common`
     - get rid of ControlHubLocator? it's literally one line of code per class that it's saving